Pitta Diet: Cooling Foods, Recipes & 7-Day Meal Plan

 Proteins and Legumes

-Pitta's strong Agni handles protein well, but favour lighter sources over heavy, red meats.
+Pitta's strong Agni handles protein well.
+Favour lighter sources over heavy red meats.

 Favour: Mung dal, chickpeas, tofu, tempeh, fresh paneer, cottage cheese, egg whites